Zhongying-Deng/RCN/README.md

 ## Training

 1. prepare training and testing sets of CASIA NIR-VIS 2.0, then modify the file lists in train_rcn10_NIR_VIS.prototxt
-2. add/implement new layers (Normalization layer and CosineLoss layer) to your Caffe
+2. add/implement new layers (Normalization layer and CosineLoss layer) to your Caffe.

+* Normalizaiton layer can be easily found in other caffe repository which is usde for L2 normalization.
+(You might need to modify the param of Normalizaiton layer in the train_rcn10_NIR_VIS.prototxt so as to adapt to your Normalizaiton layer.)

+* Files of CosineLoss layer is provided under the folder *caffe_cosine_loss_layer*.
+CosineLoss layer only calculates the dot product between the feature vectors of paired input images, so Normalizaiton layer should be used before CosineLoss layer.

 3. train (fine-tune) with instruction like this

 ```